evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The PCs hear glass shattering, somewhere on the other side of the lab.
 A small fire breaks out below a fume hood.
 Professor Birchwell watches the fire spread for a moment, and giggles.
-Some students put it out, and the students disperse.
+Some students put it out, and the audience begins to disperse.

 They return to the village to present the chief with their findings.
-Professor Birchwell tells the Chieftain that the village has *trypanosomiasis* (or African Sleeping Sickness), however, none of the samples the PCs analyzed corroborate this.
+Professor Birchwell tells the Chieftain that the village has *trypanosomiasis* (African Sleeping Sickness), however, none of the samples the PCs analyzed corroborate this.
 The Chieftain characteristically suggests that they kill the whole neighboring tribe.
 As they conclude with the Chieftain, they notice Professor Birchwell slip away again.